SongOnWater/KMSunflower_CP/README.md

 }
 ```
 Retrofit maps a fun to a server API with annotations then implements the real function by generating codes according your annotation.
 But you should implements the function manually.
-There are the following noticing points:
+There are the following notable points:

   1. BuildConfig can't be multiplatform so the UNSPLASH_ACCESS_KEY will be get by platform specifically.
   2. @GET is an endpoint in Ktor.